 The data consumed is presented in many different forms, such as:

-In order to build an audience, the seller needs to create content related to their product and release it on social media.
+In order to build an audience, you need to create content related to your product and release it on social media.

-A seller could focus in on their exact product and release content about it.
-If they are selling grilling thermometers, they could release content all about grilling thermometers.
+Consider focusing in on a specific product and release content about it.
+If you sell grilling thermometers, release content all about grilling thermometers.

-On the other hand, it would be better to take a broader look at the market to appeal to more people.
-Instead, the seller could create content that is applicable to the whole grilling/barbequing market.
-This gives the seller more options in the future when selling to the audience.
+On the other hand, it can be better to take a broader look at the market to appeal to more people.
+In this case, create content that is applicable to the whole grilling/barbecuing market.
+This gives you more options in the future when selling to the audience.

 It can be hard to tackle all platforms at once.
-Identify the platforms the target market will be using.
-Focus in on those, master that, create a process for that, and then expand out from there.
+Identify the platforms your target market will be using.
+Master the process of creating content for those specific platforms, then expand out from there.

-1. Adds value (a seller is building trust via their content)
+1. Adds value (you build trust via your content)

 2. Attracts followers

-3. Will funnel into their product page on amazon
+3. Will funnel into your product page on Amazon

 Content Creation based on Research

-How should a seller decide what content to create?
+How should you decide what content to create?